What is Intermittent Fasting(IF)?

 You fast for the rest of the 16 hours out of 24 hours.
 It is recommended that you make healthy food choices during feeding hours.

-One of the reasons for 16:8 popularity is that it is easy to follow, thus provides a good alternative to 5:2 alternate day fasting.
+One of the reasons for 16:8 popularity is that it is easy to follow, thus providing a good alternative to 5:2 alternate day fasting.
 If you stop eating at 8 pm, you only have to delay your breakfast to 12 pm the next day.

 Then you will have an 8 hours (12 pm-8 pm) window to eat.
 Since, you will be spending approximately 8 of your 16 hours sleeping you can use the rest of the 8 hours working, doing daily chores, exercising, drinking water, tea and coffee.